Fluid dynamics as intersection problem: Generalizations and related topics

 But what if we stayed in four dimensions?
 One option is to declare the $\theta$-independence.
 A physical way to do so is to first compactify $N^5 = M^4 \times S^1$, then send the circumference of $S^1$ to zero.

 {} The compactification route opens new possibilities.
-One can study the five dimensional manifolds $N^5$ which nontrivially fiber over $M^4$ with generic $U(1)$ fibers.
+One can study the five-dimensional manifolds $N^5$ which nontrivially fiber over $M^4$ with generic $U(1)$ fibers.
 Let $\bf K$ denote the vector field generating the $U(1)$ action on $N^5$, and assume $\bf G$ is $U(1)$-invariant.